isomerpages/mof-vital/_career/Join VITAL.md

   services to Singapore public agencies.
 variant: markdown
 ---
-<p>Looking to make an impact in your career?
-Join VITAL, a department under the Ministry of Finance that is transforming the delivery of corporate services in the Singapore Public Service.</p>
+<p><b>Looking to make an impact in your career?
+Join VITAL, a department under the Ministry of Finance that is transforming the delivery of corporate services in the Singapore Public Service.&nbsp;</b></p>
 <div style="margin: 150px auto; width: 100%; margin-top: 1px;" class="wrapper">
 <img style="float:right; max-width: 320px; margin: 30px; margin-top: 2px;" src="/images/career/CorporateImg10.jpg">
 	<div class="text-box">